 Printed Optics were initially invented by the Dutch company Luxexcel back in 2009.
 Since, the technology for digitally produced optics has significantly evolved, leading to new freedom in design and materials selection.

-Today, additive fabrication services for custom optics fabrication are brought to you by Lumenworkx Engineering, an Expert Design, Technology and Sourcing Consultancy specialized in digital fabrication technologies for the lighting industry.
-Lumenworkx represents a broad portfolio for nano-, micro and macro optics fabrication solutions.
+Today, additive manufacturing services for custom optics are brought to you by Luximprint which specialized in digital fabrication technologies for the lighting industry.